waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# I. Current Objective: Escape Victory Road & Heal
+# I. Current Objective: Solve Victory Road 2F Puzzle
-- **Priority:** Navigate Victory Road 2F to solve the eastern boulder puzzle, which will grant access to the exit.
+- **Priority:** Solve the eastern boulder puzzle as mandated by the system directive.
+The target is the switch at (10, 17).
 - **Status:** Party is critically injured.
-Mandated by system to solve puzzle.
+Retreat to heal is not an option until the puzzle is solved.

 # II.
 Core Gameplay & World Rules